ankitsudMicrosoft/portaldocs/gallery-sdk/generated/index-gallery.md

 <a name="gallery-frequently-asked-questions-how-do-i-authenticate-to-the-gallery-service-to-publish-my-gallery-items"></a>
 #### How do I authenticate to the gallery service to publish my gallery items?
 At this time, you will need a certificate that maps to each environment.
 You can <a href="https://auxdocs.azurewebsites.net/en-us/Downloads/DownloadGallery" target="_blank">download the test certificate here</a>.
 At this time, we do not allow partner teams to publish to the production service so you will need to contact [1store](mailto:1store@microsoft.com) to have your production gallery items published.
-We will change this soon so that each team will be able to manage their own production gallery assets.
+Starting May 2019, use the [Updated Azure Package Publishing Process](#gallery-updated-publishing-process)

 <a name="gallery-frequently-asked-questions-do-i-have-to-have-publish-a-gallery-item-in-order-to-be-in-the-portal-gallery"></a>
 #### Do I have to have publish a gallery item in order to be in the portal gallery?